alexgoussev/aes_crypt/README.md

 - reducing the memory usage for large file processing
 - asynchronous encrypting/decrypting
-- support streams
+- support for streams
 - support for key files

 ## Support

 Please file feature requests and bugs at the [issue tracker](https://github.com/alexgoussev/aes_crypt/issues)

-I would be grateful if you help me to correct grammar and syntactical errors in this readme.
+I would be grateful if you help me to correct grammar and syntactical errors for this readme and library documentation.

 ## Acknowledgments